Sarah Stevenson: 2008 Olympics

-Due to an "error" in judging, Stevenson almost exited the 2008 Olympics in the quarterfinal stage following her match with China's Chen Zhong, the gold medal favourite.
+Due to an "error" in judging, Stevenson almost exited the 2008 Summer Olympics in the quarterfinal stage following her match with China's Chen Zhong, the gold medal favourite.
 In the final round of the match, the judges failed to award Stevenson two points for a high-kick to the head, which would have put her one point in the lead with 10 seconds remaining.
 Following the match, the British team representative immediately made an official protest and, after studying video footage of the kick the judges reversed the result of the fight and Stevenson progressed to the semifinal.
-Stevensons's semifinal opponent was María del Rosario Espinoza of Mexico, and she lost 4–1, also sustaining a twisted ankle.
+Stevenson's semifinal opponent was María del Rosario Espinoza of Mexico, and she lost 4–1, also sustaining a twisted ankle.
 She then went on to compete for bronze in the repechage, defeating Noha Abd Rabo of Egypt and winning Britain's first Olympic medal in the sport of taekwondo.

 On announcing the change of result in the quarter final, the tournament director said:

 As a result of this judging error in particular, emphasis may be switching to having electronic scoring equipment contained within the actual body protectors themselves, and many tournaments are now using these in trial phase.
 However, since this technology is far from refined, and due to tactical differences needed in gameplay and style, Stevenson, and athletes from other National Teams, currently do not favour this system and often boycott such tournaments.

 2012 Olympics

-At the opening ceremony of the London 2012 Olympics, Sarah Stevenson was chosen to take the Competitors oath.
+At the opening ceremony of the 2012 Summer Olympics, Sarah Stevenson was chosen to take the Competitors oath.
 She lost to American Paige McPherson in the preliminary round.